up42/docs/source/reference/data-transfer.rst

 Imagery and vector data
 -----------------------

-As mentioned in the :ref:`section on specifications
-<feature-capabilities>` above, blocks should output GeoJSON features
+As mentioned in the section on specifications above, blocks should output GeoJSON features with the property key "up42.data_path" pointing to the created output file(s).
-with property keys that contain the values that correspond to those capabilities.

-In the case of imagery or vector data (in formats such as GeoJSON, Shapefiles or KML), where It would be impractical to add the data to the JSON itself, the value should simply be a file path, **relative** to the main metadata file.
+In the case of imagery or vector data (in formats such as GeoJSON, Shapefiles or KML), the value should simply be a file path, *relative** to the main metadata file.

 The corresponding file(s) should then be written to the output directory when saving data.